 Upper School marks the culmination of the Waterford experience.
 As students move from childhood into young adulthood, they gain access to a tapestry of challenging academic courses, clubs, activities, sports, performances, student leadership and service opportunities, extra-curricular travel, social activities, and much more.

-These elements come together to create a unified and fulfilling educational experience that expands intellectual boundaries, creates good habits, builds confidence, and ultimately, prepares students for college and for life.
+These elements come together to create a unified and fulfilling educational experience that expands intellectual boundaries, creates good habits, builds confidence, and – ultimately – prepares students for college and for life.

-Waterford also caters to a wide range of talents and interests by way of clubs and activities, as well as competitive sports.
 College preparation is given the utmost importance, and is supported in classroom activity, testing, and student counseling.